XxDineshAxX/MLRepository/README.md

 # CS4375Repository
 This is my portfolio for my Machine Learning assignments.

+## Technical Skills

+Throughout this portfolio, many technical skills were practiced and improved upon to help produce the best results.
+A list of some of the technical skills and soft skills exercised are: critical/analytical thinking, leadership, communication, scheduling, flexibility, problem-solving, teamwork/cooperation, Data Analysis, Python, R, Markdown, and C++.

 ## Overview of ML

 This assignment here covers my general understanding of machine learning at the beginning of the course.